 My passion for agriculture stems from my family’s viticulture business, from a background in international development, and from a long-standing interest in methods of maintaining human livelihoods.
 My training in geography turned my attention toward remote sensing and geospatial methodologies, and showed the importance of spatial thinking in global problem-solving.

-I also have a side interest in Geographic education research and knowledge transfer methodologies, specifically regarding pedagogical tools as well as issues of equity and access in both virtual and traditional classrooms.
+I also have a side interest in Geographic education research and knowledge transfer methodologies, as well as issues of equity and access to knowledge and resources in virtual and traditional classrooms.
+I aim to bring an intersectional lens to everything I do, personal and professional.

 Areas of Interest